Dramarama: 2006–present

-The current lineup consists of original founding members John Easdale, lead and rhythm guitar player Peter Wood (the only band member who moved back to New Jersey and still maintains a residence there), and lead guitarist Mark Englert (Mr. "E" Boy).
-Rounding out the band are Los Angeles–based musicians Tony Snow (No Sugar, Tonio & The Change, Shiteland Ponies) on drums, and (former Lizzy Borden member) Mike Davis on bass.
-In addition, Tony Snow leads Tonio & The Change, and Mike Davis is the bass player for both Judas Priest frontman Rob Halford's eponymous solo band Halford and metal "supergroup" Death Dealer.
+The current lineup consists of original founding members Easdale, lead and rhythm guitar player Peter Wood (the only band member who moved back to New Jersey and still maintains a residence there), and lead guitarist Mark Englert (Mr. "E" Boy).
+Rounding out the band are Los Angeles–based musicians Tony Snow (of No Sugar and Shiteland Ponies) on drums, and (former Lizzy Borden member) Mike Davis on bass.
+In addition, Snow leads Tonio & The Change, and Davis is the bass player for both Judas Priest frontman Rob Halford's eponymous solo band Halford and metal "supergroup" Death Dealer.

-The Dramarama song "Anything Anything" serves as the title and theme song of New York City radio station WRXP-FM's free-form program "Anything Anything with Rich Russo".
-The version from Live at the China Club begins each show.
-After the switch of format to all news on WRXP-FM, Russo's radio show was picked up on WXPK-FM and WDHA-FM, where "Anything Anything" still serves as the name and the China Club version opens each show.
+The Dramarama song "Anything Anything" served as the title and theme song of New York City radio station WRXP-FM's free-form program "Anything Anything with Rich Russo".
+The version from Live at the China Club began each show.
+After the switch of format to all news on WRXP-FM, Russo's radio show was picked up on WXPK-FM and WDHA-FM, where "Anything Anything" still served as the name and the China Club version opened each show.

 The band has been very active since 2005.
 In 2009, they played for the Troy High School Battle of the Bands.
 This event took place on February 3, 2009 at Plummer Auditorium, located in Fullerton, California.
 Also in 2009 were several shows at House of Blues venues in Texas and Southern California as well as Six Flags Magic Mountain.
 Dramarama returned to New Jersey for two shows in November 2009 and performed in Downtown Los Angeles and San Juan Capistrano's The Coach House in December 2009.
 They returned to Troy High School's Battle of the Bands in 2010 and 2011.

-A special live version of "Last Cigarette" was recorded for the limited-edition, 500-pressing vinyl album "Anything Anything with Rich Russo on 101.9 RXP presents Exclusive Live Performances".
-In this version, the band replaces "Johnny Carson" with "Rich Russo" as an homage to the free-form DJ.
+A special live version of "Last Cigarette" was recorded for the limited-edition, 500-pressing vinyl album Anything Anything with Rich Russo on 101.9 RXP Presents Exclusive Live Performances.
+In this version, the band replaces the lyric "Johnny Carson" with "Rich Russo" as an homage to the free-form DJ.
 The album was released April 2010.